wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 In the second phase, the validation phase, transactions validate their RSs to ensure read phases are atomic with regard to concurrent writes to the global state.
 Note that the "atomic read phase w.r.t. concurrent writes" statement is simply a rephrase of the OCC assumption: The RS will not be altered during the read phase.
-A transaction becomes "invincible" once it successfully validates, as the commit status has been determined, and no abort can happen.
+A transaction becomes "invincible" once it successfully validates, as the commit status has been determined, and it can no longer abort.

 In the last phase, the write phase, transactions publicize their WSs by writing all dirty data items back to the global state.
 Transactions cannot be rolled back during the write phase.

+### Hardware OCC

+In a minimal design, the hardware implements RS in its L1 private cache, as the cache coherence already maintains a muti-reader property, transactions just mark a "Transactionally Read" (TR) bit.

 Alternatively,
 validation can also be carried out by locking the WS (i.e. blocking all accesses to data items in the WS)